Introduction: DIY Home Battery Backup Generator in a Wooden Cabinet

 We can determine how many Watt Hours of energy you will need by adding the wattage of the devices we want to power and multiplying by how many hours we want to power the load.

 A 400W load will consume about 2,000 Watt Hours in 5 hours: 400W x 5 hours = 2,000 Watt Hours.
-For 2,000 Watt Hours, choose a battery bank which provides at least 4000WH(4kWH) to keep the batteries from going below 50% capacity (this will help the batteries achieve more cycles over time).Vmax batteries feature military grade plates and are built tough to handle very demanding use, so they can be cycled past 50% but keeping the batteries above 50% will result in longer lasting batteries.
+For 2,000 Watt Hours, choose a battery bank which provides at least 4000WH(4kWH) to keep the batteries from going below 50% capacity (this will help the batteries achieve more cycles over time).Vmax batteries feature military grade plates and are built tough to handle very demanding use, they can be cycled past 50% although keeping the batteries above 50% will result in longer lasting batteries.

 Below are several different Vmax battery options: